debops/debops/docs/ansible/roles/debops.elasticsearch/getting-started.rst

 The role currently does not support deployment of multiple Elasticsearch instances on one host.
-As an alternative, consider setting up an internal container environment with each Elasticsearch instance in a separate container with its own IP address or use `Elastic Cloud Enterprise
+As an alternative, consider setting up an internal container environment with each Elasticsearch instance in a separate container with its own IP address or use `Elastic Cloud Elasticsearch Service
-<https://www.elastic.co/cloud/enterprise>`_ which does this for you and more.
+<https://www.elastic.co/cloud/elasticsearch-service>`_ which does this for you and more.

 See the :ref:`elasticsearch__ref_clustering` for more details.